Design and Optimization of Heterogeneous Coded Distributed Computing with Nonuniform File Popularity: Heterogeneous Coded Distributed Computing

-Let $\Ic^{\Dc}_{k,\Sc|j}$ denote the portion of $\Ic_{k,\Sc}^\Dc$ that are locally computed by worker $j\in\Sc$ and to be sent to worker $k$ in $\Sc$.\footnote{In our notation, subscript $k$ indicates the worker who needs the IVs, and subscript $j$ represents the worker who sends the IVs.} We require $\Ic^{\Dc}_{k,\Sc|j}$'s, for $k\in\Sc$, to be the same size, such that worker $j$ can encodes them into a message without zero-padding and multicasts it to all other workers in $\Sc$.
-In this way we can ensure that all IVs sent to $\Sc $ are transmitted via multicasting.
-The size of this portion (sent to $\Sc$) in bits normalized by $TQ$ is denoted by $L_{j,\Sc}^\Dc\triangleq|\Ic^{\Dc}_{k,\Sc|j}|/TQ$, which is the same for all $k\in\Sc,k\neq j$.
+{Let $\Ic^{\Dc}_{k,\Sc|j}$ denote the portion of $\Ic_{k,\Sc}^\Dc$ that are locally computed by worker $j\in\Sc\backslash\{k\}$, and to be sent to worker $k$ in $\Sc$.\footnote{In our notation, subscript $k$ indicates the worker who needs the IVs, and subscript $j$ represents the worker who sends the IVs.} We require all $\Ic^{\Dc}_{k,\Sc|j}$'s, for $k\in\Sc$, to be the same size, such that worker $j$ can encodes them into one message without zero-padding and multicasts it to all other workers in $\Sc$ simultaneously.
+By this way, all IVs are sent via multicasting.
+The size of this portion (sent to $\Sc$) in bits normalized by $TQ$ is denoted by $L_{j,\Sc}^\Dc\triangleq|\Ic^{\Dc}_{k,\Sc|j}|/TQ$, which is the same for all other worker $k\in\Sc,k\neq j$.}